10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “Get marriage counseling” is often the first response Christians give to victims of emotional abuse.
 The goal of marriage counseling is to help couples work together on building a mutually beneficial, functional relationship.
 An abusive individual with narcissistic traits lacks the foundational characteristics required to create a healthy relationship with anyone.

 For example, before someone can learn how to run a three-legged race, they must know how to walk, run, and tolerate being tied to another individual.
-No matter how athletic, a toddler can’t be taught how to run a three-legged race because their physical development hasn’t reached the point of coordinating with another person.
+No matter how athletic, a toddler cannot be taught how to run a three-legged race because their physical development has not reached the point of coordinating with another person.
 Similarly, narcissists’ stunted emotional development prevents them from having the capacity to work together with a spouse.

 Survivors have found that many well-intentioned Christian friends, family members, and spiritual leaders relentlessly pressure them to seek marital counseling.
 When they resist, sometimes they are accused of being unwilling to forgive or do their part in a restoration process.
 Naturally, they may feel ashamed, judged, and helpless to explain that they protect themselves by setting healthy boundaries.